TV mounted cleanly with balanced room lighting and sound in Westchester

 Sony 65-Inch BRAVIA 8 II OLED TV (2025)

-• Acoustic Surface Audio for on-screen dialogue
+• Acoustic Surface Audio+ with screen-based dialogue localization

-• Google TV with broad app support
+• Google TV with 4K120, VRR, and eARC

 View on Amazon